-What is editorial review?
+What is an editorial review?

 As the name suggests, editorial review is a system in which the editors decide whether your manuscript matches their journal’s needs.
 Typically, if your paper is non-research based, such as a commentary or an opinion, then only the editorial staff will review it.
 If your work is research-based, however (which is probably why you are reading this post), then editors serve as the first step in a journal’s review process.
 Editors consider many elements in deciding whether to forward your manuscript to peers for further consideration.
 We discussed many of these factors, including the most common reasons for rejection, in an earlier post.